Katesbot/ETL_project/README.md

 Load -

-The database Wasted Away in Wine Land is hosted on Postgres and comprised of 2 tables the  state_df and the wine_state_df.
-There is a third table on the server with this information joined as one called the us_transformed_wine_df.
+The database Wasted Away in Wine Land is hosted on Postgres and comprised of 2 tables the  state_df and the us_transformed_wine_df.
+There is a third table on the server with this information joined as one called the wine_state_df.
 The state_df is a table lists the states containing the wineries and their relevant latitude longitude coordinates.
-The primary key province is a foreign key in our second table the wine_state_df containing the wine quality data & winery information.
-We chose to use SQL as it best fit our data structure.
+The province is a foreign key in our second table the us_transformed_wine_df containing the wine quality data & winery information.
+We chose to use SQL as it best fit our tabular data structure.

+Limitations -

+Due to the size of the data set pulling average weather data was not possible with a google or free weather API.